cakefs-unreal/cakefs-unreal.github.io/docs/tour.md

 ## Enhanced Error Handling

 ### Custom Error Types
-Cake IO introduces custom error types to improve error reporting from filesystem operations, empowering callers with more context in the event an operation fails.
+CakeFS introduces custom error types to improve error reporting from filesystem operations, empowering callers with more context in the event an operation fails.
 Both file and directory IO operations have their own dedicated error type, and directory traversals also have error types to ensure the caller knows the exact outcome of every traversal.

 ### Opt-In Error Handling
 Error handling has been designed to be as flexible as possible, allowing users to opt-in to whatever level of complexity they require.